Skip to content

 - CreateNamespace=true

-Replace tenant-acme and acme-prod with your tenant AppProject and registered destination cluster name.
+Replace <tenant> and <cluster-slug> with your actual tenant and cluster values.

 apiVersion: gateway.networking.k8s.io/v1